Nolan Jones Player Props: Rockies vs. Braves

 Nolan Jones At The Plate

-- Jones has five doubles, four home runs and eight walks while hitting .338.
+- Jones is batting .324 with five doubles, four home runs and nine walks.

-- Jones enters this game on a four-game hitting streak.
-In his last outings, he's hitting .278.
+- Jones has picked up a hit in 75.0% of his 20 games this season, with at least two hits in 35.0% of them.

-- Looking at the 19 games he has played this year, he's hit a long ball in four of them (21.1%), and in 5.3% of his trips to the plate.
+- In four games this season, he has hit a long ball (20.0%, and 5% of his trips to the dish).

-- In eight of 19 games this year, he has scored, including multiple runs once.
+- In nine of 20 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.